Ke619/SLS-TG/README.md

 <div align="center">

-  A GUI wrapper for *SLSSteam Ticket Grabber Tool* — built for SteamDeck.
+  A GUI wrapper for *SLSsteam Ticket Grabber Tool* — built for SteamDeck.

 </div>